polyseam/cndi/README.md

 You can now setup a new directory for the cluster you intend to create.
 Start with an empty folder and create a `my-cndi-config.jsonc` file.
 This will specify what you want in your cluster for applications, manifests, and nodes.
-To see an example checkout the file `cndi-config.jsonc` inside the `cndi-next` repo.
+To see an example checkout the file `cndi-config.jsonc` inside the `cndi` repo.

 ```bash
 cndi init -f my-cndi-config.jsonc